 A little later, mystical orders (fraternal groups centering on the teachings of a leader-founder) began to crystallize.
 The foundations of this monastic system were laid by the Persian Abu Said Abi al-Kheir, but real fraternities came into existence only from the 12th century onward.
 Each order had peculiarities in its rituals, and some, such as the Safavids, were even militaristic.

 Sufism reached its golden age during the 13th century, in the turbulent times of the Mongol invasion.
 The Spanish-born Ibn Arabi, the Egyptian Ibn al-Farid, the Central Asian Najm al-Din Kobra, and free the Persian greatest mystical poet Jalal al-Din Rumi produced their famous poems and treatises during this epoch.
-In the ensuing years, new orders came into existence, and most literature was still tinged with mystical ideas and expressions, The Sufis developed a special vocabulary for conveying to others the ineffable experiences of a mystic in his search for the divine truth; its profound symbolism of wine and cupbearer, lover and beloved, rose and nightingale, etc. was often objectionable from the orthodox viewpoint.
+In the ensuing years, new orders came into existence, and most literature was still tinged with mystical ideas and expressions, The Sufis developed a special vocabulary for conveying to others the ineffable experiences of a mystic in his search for the divine truth; its profound symbolism of wine and cupbearer, lover and beloved rose and the nightingale, etc. was often objectionable from the orthodox viewpoint.
 If at first mystical life was generally restricted to the relation between a master and a few disciples, gradually Sufism ceased to be the way of the chosen few, and influenced the masses.
 Sufis began large-scale missionary activity all over the world; this activity still continues, although it is mostly restricted to spiritual education.

 While all Muslims believe that they are on the pathway to God and will become close to Him in Paradise - after death and the Final Judgment - Sufis believe as well that it is possible to become close to God and to experience this closeness while one is still alive.
 Each individual has his or her own personal, private way to the Divine Presence.
 In Sufism, the spiritual journey toward God is referred to as